 Hardwood has a look that most people love and is used to create modern, beautiful, and prestigious commercial spaces.
 It’s durable, easy to clean, and timeless—you won’t need to replace the flooring anytime soon.

 On the other hand, hardwood is expensive, so isn’t usually a first choice when it comes to commercial flooring.
 It also needs to be resealed twice a year, and is loud underfoot.

 Commercial carpet flooring

-Broadloom carpet is traditional wall-to-wall carpet that comes as single (or few) pieces.
-It’s usually reserved for homes, but is also desirable for commercial spaces due to its softness, quietness, and cozy look.
+Broadloom carpet is a traditional wall-to-wall carpet that comes as single (or few) pieces.
+It’s usually reserved for homes but is also desirable for commercial spaces due to its softness, quietness, and cozy look.

 Common downsides to broadloom include its potentially expensive cost, the time it takes to install (it requires underlay), and its difficulty to repair.